Artur Serobyan

-Artur Serobyan (Արթուր Սերոբյան, born 2 July 2003) is a professional football player who plays for Ararat-Armenia, and the Armenia national team.
+Artur Serobyan (Արթուր Սերոբյան, born 2 July 2003) is an Armenian professional footballer who plays as a winger or forward for Armenian Premier League club Ararat-Armenia, and the Armenia national team.

 Club career

 Artur Serobyan is a graduate of the Yerevan Football Academy.
 At the age of 17, he already played in the senior team of Ararat-Armenia.

+In August 2021, his loan transfer to BKMA was announced.

+On 1 September 2023, his loan transfer to Portugal's top league club Casa Pia was announced until the end of the 2023–24 season.
+On 10 January 2024, Casa Pia terminated Serobyan's loan and he returned to Ararat-Armenia.

+On 14 January 2025, Serobyan signed for Sheriff Tiraspol on loan.
+On 16 August 2025, Sheriff announced that Serobyan had left the club after his loan deal had been ended by mutual agreement.

 International career

 Serobyan made his senior international debut for Armenia national team on 24 March 2022 in a friendly game against Montenegro, where he came in off the bench and played the last 20 minutes.